Safeguarding Children Policy

 AIMS OF THIS POLICY

-St Rose’s regards the protection of children and young people as a priority and is committed to the safeguarding of our students.
+At St Rose’s we are committed to safeguarding children and young people, and we expect everyone who works in our school to share this commitment.
 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
 We will always act in the best interest of the child.

 This policy aims to outline the role that St Rose’s has in implementing safeguarding procedures, the procedures that staff should follow and general guidance issues on child protection.
 All staff must ensure that the needs and safety of the children are at the forefront of their practice.
 In their day-to-day contact with individual children, our staff are particularly well placed to observe outward signs of abuse, changes in behaviour or failure to develop and thrive.

 Everyone at St. Rose’s is expected to work with and support different agencies to enable the most appropriate intervention to take place.
 We will assess the risks and issues in the wider community when considering the well-being and safety of our students.
 All staff and volunteers should be alert to possible concerns being raised.
 Safeguarding is everyone’s responsibility.
-Staff should not assume someone else is taking action and sharing information that might safeguard a child.
+Staff should not assume someone else is acting and sharing information that might safeguard a child.
+Staff should share any concerns they have about a child with a member of the safeguarding team.
+However, it should be remembered ‘that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+This should not prevent staff from having a professional curiosity and speaking to a DSL.

 All Governors, Trustees of the English Dominican Congregation as proprietors of the organisation, staff and volunteers have an appropriate disclosure and barring check (DBS).
 Any recruitment panels appointing paid staff and volunteers held at St Rose’s will include at least one person who has been trained in safer recruitment.